 The following are various top-rated Zink paper options from different brands to match your Zink compatible printer or instant camera.
 Keep in mind that all Zink paper is compatible with all Zink products regardless of brand.
 The prices might change over time but below is a general idea of the cost for each size and amount:

 - 2 x 3” Zink Paper 10 Sheets with Colored Borders and 10 Sheets without Borders

 - 2 x 3” Premium Zink Paper with Rainbow Border

 Canon Zink Paper

-HP Zink paper is known to be the most affordable out of all the options, so if you’re on a strict budget, this is the way to go.
+HP Zink paper is known to be the most affordable out of all the options (works with all Zink compatible products), so if you’re on a strict budget, this is the way to go.